frederic-perez/AmE-dictionary/data/idioms.md

 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
 __no kidding__
 __no less than__ :dart:
+__no matter how you slice it__ Regardless of how a situation is analyzed, viewed, or portrayed, the truth of it remains unchanged. _No matter how you slice it, the drastically lower sales numbers this year are bad news for the company’s prospects for growth._
 __no nonsense__ _adj_ Totally serious; with no tricks or deceit.
 Hyphenated before a noun. _The new manager is very no nonsense in how he deals with customer complaints._ _We’re going to start adopting a no-nonsense approach to the problem._
 __no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no one in his/her/their right mind would (do something)__ No one who is sane would consider doing something; someone would have to be crazy to do something. _Everyone knows Jake is a mess—no one in her right mind would date him._
+__no picnic__ _This is no picnic._
 __no pressure__ Said ironically to emphasize that what is being discussed carries a large amount of importance or makes one feel that one must try very hard to succeed. _A: “I don’t want you to feel intimidated, but this employee review will have a huge bearing on whether or not you’re kept on at the end of the year.”
 B: “Wow, no pressure or anything!”_
 __no small thing__
+__no sooner (do something) than (do something else)__ One action had just concluded when something else happened or began. _No sooner had I wrapped up the meeting than everyone bolted from their seats._
 __no spring chicken__ No longer young or youthful.
 (A “spring chicken” refers to a young chicken.)
 __no strings attached__ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
+__no way__
 __no way, José__
 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
 __no-brainer__ A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __no-no__
 __nose into (something)__ To investigate something; to try to find information about something, especially private, secret, or sensitive matters. _The last thing we need right now are tax auditors nosing into our accounts._
 __not (one’s) first rodeo__ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
+__not a big deal__ It is often used to indicate that a problem or situation is minor and does not require excessive concern or attention.
+The phrase can also be used to minimize the impact of a negative event or to reassure someone that everything is fine.
+It can also be used to express nonchalance or indifference to a situation or event.
 __not a moment too soon__ At the last possible moment before it is too late; just in the nick of time. _The police arrived not a moment too soon, and the would-be burglar was apprehended before anything could be stolen._
 __not a peep from/out of (someone)__ Not a single word or sound from someone.
+__not a problem__ :two: _informal_ __1__ Used to say that one is happy to do something. _“Thanks for your help.”
+“Not a problem.”_ __2__ Used to say that one is not bothered by something. _“I’m sorry for interrupting you.”
+“Not a problem.”_ __3__ Used to say that something can be done. _“I would like to pay with my credit card.”
+“Not a problem.”_
 __not any hard feelings__ No ill will; no resentment or anger. _I’m sorry that things ended this way, but I hope there aren’t any hard feelings._
 __not as black as you are painted__ _informal_ If someone is not as black as they are painted, they are not as bad as people generally consider them to be. _“I’m really not as black as I’m painted,” he said pointedly._
 __not be lost on (someone)__ To have a significant or noticeable impact or effect on someone; to be valued, appreciated, or understood by someone. _I hope all our efforts to help your career have not been lost on you, John._
 __not by any means__ Not in any way; not at all; absolutely not.
 __not do a stroke (of work)__ To not do any work at all. _Now that Jim’s retired, he just spends all day on the couch watching television.
 He won’t do a stroke of work around the house!_
+__not even close__
 __not get a wink of sleep__ To not get any sleep. _Our newborn son is rather colicky, so my wife and I haven’t gotten a wink of sleep the last few nights._
 __not get anywhere__ To make no progress at all; to be stuck or at an impasse. _Look, we’ve been discussing this issue all day and we haven’t gotten anywhere.
 Let’s take a break and start again tomorrow._
 __not have a cent to your name__ If someone doesn’t have a penny to their name or doesn’t have a cent to their name, they are poor. _He never had a penny to his name while he was with me._